• Skip to primary navigation

 Recipes don't get much easier than this.
 First, fry some chopped zucchini, onions, and garlic in an oven-safe pan over medium-high heat.
 Then, add salt, pepper, and thyme.
 I use my 10 ¼-inch cast iron pan, but any oven-safe pan that is big enough should work.

 On the stovetop, cook the mixture just until the edges of the egg can separate from the pan.
-Using a spatula, mix the center to try and ensure that the eggs don't burn directly over the burner.
+Mix the center using a spatula to ensure that the eggs don’t burn directly over the burner.

 The eggs will start to form and solidify.
 The edges will start to become more easily separatable from the edge of the pan.
-When this happens, remove the pan from the burner and place in the oven for 25 minutes.
-After that time, remove from oven, cool for five minutes, cut, and serve.
+About five minutes, there is a bit of nuance to this.

 At the same time, I make sure to use my spatula to mix the center of the pan and make sure the egg does not burn and stick to the center of the pan.
 The oil we previously added to the cast iron should also help with this.